 150 Park Lane, Guisborough

 The building is constructed of artificial, rock-faced blocks imitating stone.
 It has a nave and chancel in one.
 After the 1959 extension it consists of seven bays, including the two-bay chancel.
-The windows are wooden.
+The windows are timber.
 Internally, the only architectural feature of any pretension is the spindly hammerbeam roof which was carefully replicated in the extension.
-There is, however, a fine statue known as Our Lady of Guisborough, carved in 1947 by the artist Lindsey Clark.
+There is, however, a fine statue known as Our Lady of Guisborough, carved in 1947 by the artist Philip Lindsey Clark.

 Architect: Not established

 Listed Grade: Not Listed